-(b) Applicants requesting an award of Allocation for pollution control projects administered by the California Pollution Control Financing Authority (CPCFA) or an award of Allocation for Industrial Development Bond Projects administered by California Industrial Development Financing Advisory Commission (CIDFAC) should refer to CPCFA or CIDFAC regulations for additional requirements.
+(b) Applicants requesting an award of Allocation for pollution control projects administered by the California Pollution Control Financing Authority (CPCFA) should refer to CPCFA or CIDFAC regulations for additional requirements.

 (c) Notwithstanding the requirements set forth in article 6 of this chapter, the Committee may apply more stringent requirements and thresholds for a given Project based upon factors such as, but not limited to the size of the Bond issue and/or the specific ratings of the Applicant and/or Project Sponsor.